quytc/Linearizability/README.md

    For example: You can verify linearizability of Treiber algorithm by the command: $/run -p linearizability -e Treiber Input file format
 ==================
 This is just early prototype, we have not made C-like syntax inputs for users.
-The input now need to be modeled by ocaml.
-Each algorithm statement or controller rule is modeled by an ocaml function.
+The input now need to be modeled by OCAML.
+Each algorithm statement or controller rule is modeled by an OCAML function.
 Let us show an example of how the push method of treiber stack is modeled.

 -------------------------------------------------------------------------------------------
   1:let s = Label.global (3,"S", 1)